-The CU Skaggs School of Pharmacy Master of Science in Clinical Pharmacy program is a graduate degree program for licensed pharmacists worldwide seeking to expand their professional knowledge and skills in clinical pharmacy.
+The CU Skaggs School of Pharmacy online Master of Science in Clinical Pharmacy program is a graduate degree program for licensed pharmacists worldwide seeking to expand their professional knowledge and skills in clinical pharmacy.
 Graduates will effectively be prepared to provide patient-centered pharmacy care.

 The MS in Clinical Pharmacy program has been designed for pharmacists who hold a Bachelor of Science in Pharmacy, Master of Science in Pharmacy (MPharm) or Doctor of Pharmacy (PharmD) and are seeking to develop or expand their clinical pharmacy skills.